hzget/hzget.github.io/index.md

 Intro
 =====

+HELLO, this is Hz from the 21st century.
+Glad to meet you.

-A software engineer with years of experiences on network devices.
+I am a software engineer with years of experiences on network devices.

-The blog is intended to keep track of the learning progress and review some knowledge learnt in the past.
+And the blog intends to keep track of IT technology in my era.

+When you read this text, you may find it is quite different from that in your period.
+If this is the case, you can take it as a historical document to study.

 [#Network Protocols](./protocols.md)
 --------------------